International HapMap Project: Data access

 All of the data generated by the project, including SNP frequencies, genotypes and haplotypes, were placed in the public domain and are available for download.
-This website also contains a genome browser which allows to find SNPs in any region of interest, their allele frequencies and their association to nearby SNPs.
-A tool that can determine tag SNPs for a given region of interest is also provided.
+The website was retired in 2016, however the original data is still available for download.
+The website used to contain a genome browser which allows to find SNPs in any region of interest, their allele frequencies and their association to nearby SNPs.
+A tool that can determine tag SNPs for a given region of interest was also provided.
 These data can also be directly accessed from the widely used Haploview program.